 Various sectors have been affected by corruption.
 Companies give gifts in order to secure contracts and accountability of donor funded projects appear to be very weak.
 Companies involved in corrupt practices aren't blacklisted by the tender board.

 Several reports have been made by both public and private sources claiming that, there's a lot of corruption and embezzlement of public funds in the tax administration.
-In the 1990's, the tax department in the Ministry of Finance was nicknamed the 'Tax Exemption Department' due to widespread granting of discretionary tax exemptions to business people willing to pay for them.
+In the 1990's, the tax department in the Ministry of Finance was nicknamed the 'Tax Exemption Department' due to widespread granting of discretionary tax exemptions to businesspeople willing to pay for them.
 Official statistics on reported revenue from customs duties also indicate large leakages.
 Lack of administrative capacity create a conducive environment for corrupt practices.
 For instance, Tanzanian Revenue Authority (TRA) staffs solicit bribes during tax assessments.
 Former permanent secretary to the treasury was taken to court because of granting tax exemptions to M/S Allen Stewart Government Business Corporation Company in 2003.

 The police, in particular traffic police, are considered vulnerable to corruption.
 Junior staff members with low salaries are engaged in petty forms of corruption while senior officers benefit from a percentage of overall bribes collected.
 Commonwealth Human Rights released a report in 2006 claiming that the police department was the most corrupt in Tanzania.

-The judiciary faces major resources and capacity challenges; poor regulatory framework, weak management and coordination of judicial institutions and ineffective human and administrative resources.
+The judiciary faces major resources and capacity challenges, poor regulatory framework, weak management and coordination of judicial institutions and ineffective human and administrative resources.
 Although the constitution provides for judicial independence, it rarely restrains the government in political cases.
 High level government officials are rarely prosecuted for corrupt cases.
 In lower courts, bribery is commonly used to speed up judicial processes.

 Natural resources are also mismanaged.
-For example, of the total revenues collected from timber, just a very small percentage (almost nothing at all) reaches the poor villages (who are lossing all their farmlands and forestry) and local authorities.
+For example, of the total revenues collected from timber, just a very small percentage (almost nothing at all) reaches the poor villages (who are losing all their farmlands and forestry) and local authorities.
 Most of it is pocketed by those greedy and corrupt politicians.
 It has been revealed that most of the companies involved in timber importing and exporting have close ties with high level politicians.